-- has systems to protect children from abuse, and will take all allegations and concerns very seriously and respond to them consistently in line with the School’s policies and procedures
+- has systems to protect children and young people from abuse, and will take all allegations and concerns very seriously and respond to them consistently in line with the School’s policies and procedures.

-- is committed to providing a safe environment for all children.
+- is committed to providing a safe environment for all children and young people.

 Section 184 of the Children, Youth and Families Act 2005 (Vic) (CYFA) requires that Mandatory Reporters must make a report to Department of Families, Fairness and Housing (Child Protection) if:

 - in the course of their professional work or carrying out duties of their office, position or employment.

 - they form a belief on reasonable grounds that a child (aged under 17) is in need of protection because:

 - the child has suffered or is likely to suffer significant harm as a result of physical injury or sexual abuse; and

 - the child’s parents have not protected or are unlikely to protect the child from the harm.